The Dream Chapter: Eternity: Release and promotion

 's Inkigayo, SBS MTV's The Show. and MBC Music's Show Champion.
 In the second week of promotion, "Can't You See Me?" won first place on The Show and Show Champion.
-On May 22, TXT made their first appearance on MTV Fresh Out Live where they performed "Can't You See Me?".
-The group again performed the song on May 27 episode of the variety show Weekly Idol, alongside their previous singles "Crown" and "9 and Three Quarters (Run Away)".
+On May 22, Tomorrow X Together made their first appearance on MTV Fresh Out Live where they performed "Can't You See Me?".
+The band again performed the song on May 27 episode of the variety show Weekly Idol, alongside their previous singles "Crown" and "9 and Three Quarters (Run Away)".

 Reception

-In his review for NME, Rhian Daly gave the album four out of five stars writing, "Until now, TXT’s output has mostly been bright, breezy and blissfully free from life’s worries, focusing more on fantasy and fun.
+In his review for NME, Rhian Daly gave the album four out of five stars writing, "Until now, Tomorrow X Together’s output has mostly been bright, breezy and blissfully free from life’s worries, focusing more on fantasy and fun.
 Taking a different tact, [sic] though, has left them with an EP that is, for the most part, enriched by its embrace of the clashes we all go through."
 Chris Gillett of South China Morning Post praised the band's songwriting and stated, "In The Dream Chapter: Eternity, the popular K-pop five-piece delivers another solid, varied set of songs to sing along to."

-Commercially, The Dream Chapter: Eternity debuted at number two on the Gaon Album Chart, selling over 181,000 copies in its first week and giving TXT their third consecutive top five album in South Korea.
+Commercially, The Dream Chapter: Eternity debuted at number two on the Gaon Album Chart, selling over 181,000 copies in its first week and giving Tomorrow X Together their third consecutive top five album in South Korea.
 The album topped Japan's Oricon Albums Chart on the chart issue dated May 24, 2020, becoming the band's first chart-topper in the country.
 In addition, the album charted on the Billboard World Albums chart at number four and number nine on the Heatseekers Albums chart.
 All tracks from the album entered the World Digital Songs chart with "Can't You See Me?" charting at number two.
 The Dream Chapter: Eternity was the fourth best-selling album of May 2020 in South Korea, selling 247,153 physical copies.
-In July 2020, the album received a platinum certification from the Korea Music Content Association (KMCA), denoting 250,000 shipments, giving TXT their first certification in the country since debut.
+In July 2020, the album received a platinum certification from the Korea Music Content Association (KMCA), denoting 250,000 shipments, giving Tomorrow X Together their first certification in the country since debut.